FarronF/limerick-council-meetings/meetings/2021/11/15-Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 15th November 2021.md

 the significant increase in the population and new housing developments in the area, as the existing

-primary schools in the area are at their full capacity.--- 5
+primary schools in the area are at their full capacity.
+---
+5

 **24.Notice of Motion submitted by Councillor S. Kiely**